And if you listen to this show, you know there's only one product that I absolutely rely on when I get a sore throat or a scratchy throat.

 They would seek out advice in the case of CNN.

-Joining us now, Kellyanne Conway, who is the campaign manager for Donald Trump throughout this process, a longtime friend of mine and somebody that really really I don't think you slept for what, two months, three months, you didn't sleep at all.
+Joining us now, Kellyanne Conway, who is the campaign manager for Donald Trump throughout this process, a longtime friend of mine and somebody that really, really, I don't think you slept for, what, two months, three months?

 Whatever I did or didn't do, Sean, it was completely worth it because we won.

-And the voters really America got what it's been asking pollsters for for about three decades.
+And the voters, really, America got what it's been asking pollsters for for about three decades.

-Somebody who's outside the system, a total Disruptor, someone who will go to Washington owing no one anything.
+Somebody who's outside the system, a total disruptor, someone who will go to Washington owing no one anything.

-You know, I sent you a picture written uh drawn that was a painting drawn by John McNaughton, who I happen to like he right he draws patriotic paintings, religious themed paintings, and I really like the guy a lot.
+You know, I sent you a picture written, drawn, that was a painting drawn by John McNaughton, who I happen to like.

-And he had a what I think is his signature work, and he calls it the forgotten man.
+And he had what I think is his signature work, and he calls it the forgotten man.

 And then you got this guy in a bench, you know, obviously depressed.